 The only interruption coming from the staff in blue uniforms checking vitals, or, on a bad day, the piercing sound of an alarm.
-That sound is never good especially when it comes from the bed in which her beautiful boy Kahurangi-Toa - their Blue Warrior - lies.
+That sound is never good especially when it came from the bed in which her beautiful boy Kahurangi-Toa - their Blue Warrior - lay.

 When baby Kahu was born, he was a shade of blue – hence the name.
 Lilly, and partner Eli Pattison were warned at the 20 week scan, their third baby would have a heart condition known as Tetralogy of Fallot - a combination of four different heart defects as well as Pulmonary Atresia.
 What they didn’t know was that little Kahu would arrive 6 weeks early, with two depleted chromosomes, he’d be deaf in one ear and blind in one eye.
 They also had no idea of the hurdles they’d have to overcome, the fear, the worry, and the utter exhaustion.

 “I think it’s safe to say we have been to hell and back”, smiles Lilly bravely.

 That would have to be the understatement of the century.
 This stoic young mum of three has seen her boy go into cardiac arrest too many times to mention, she’s watched him endure multiple medical procedures including four surgeries, the first at just eight weeks old.

 One thing that has been a constant in their lives, is the support from Heart Kids.

 “Just two weeks after the scan someone from Heart Kids made contact with us.
 It was a moment I will never forget.
 Our entire world had been turned upside down, we had no idea what the future held, and there was Heart Kids to hold our hand, guide us, support us and just BE with us every step of the way.”